 In 2007 the sanctuary was renovated with redesign of the chancel area, new carpet, additional lighting, and a complete new sound and video system.

-Our present pastor Rev. Robin Reilly began her ministry in January 2015.
+Our present pastor Rev. Robin Morgan began her ministry in January 2015.
 Under her leadership the church offers traditional and praise worship each Sunday.
 Under the leadership of Youth Director, Rob Cochran, the youth, known as EPYC, participate in an annual trip to Creation, a summer day camp from Camp Krislund, and other local activities.

 Congregational goals as announced by church leaders continue to be: Meaningful Worship, Expanded Children and Youth Programs, Church-Wide Spiritual Connections and Support and Care for All the Church Family.

 The Session consists of the Pastor as Moderator and twelve Elders elected by the congregation to three-year terms.
 The Session meets monthly and is responsible for the mission and government of the church.
 The Session has many responsibilities as outlined in the book of order of the Presbyterian Church (U.S.A.)